seedsofalternative/seedsofalternative.github.io/_posts/2025-05-16-introspection-techniques-and-practices.md

 - **Meridian Stretching** : Energy-based practice that combines slow, intentional stretches with the principles of Traditional Chinese Medicine to release blockages in the body’s energy meridian.
 - **Pranic Healing** : Energy healing technique using prana (life force) for cleansing.
 It is based on the idea that the body has the ability to heal itself.
 - **Sekhem** : Egyptian energy healing similar to Reiki.
+- **Shiatsu** : Japanese bodywork therapy that translates to "finger pressure".
+The practitioner uses thumbs, fingers, palms, elbows, and feet to apply rhythmic pressure to specific energy pathways (meridians) in the body.
+It aims to balance the flow of vital energy and relieve muscle tension.

 ## 3. Breathwork